RSE-Sheffield/RSE-Sheffield.github.io/_posts/2024-09-24-funded-proposals.md

 ![Distribution of applications by faculty](/assets/images/2024-09-24-funded-proposals-faculty.png)

-In the end the RSE team was able to fund support for three proposals and team members [Robert Chisholm][rob] and [Neil Shephard][neil] are about to start work on two of the projects with the third postponed, with agreement, until a new RSE who has been recruited starts later in the year.
+In the end the RSE team was able to fund support for three proposals and team members [Dr Robert Chisholm][rob] and [Neil Shephard][neil] are about to start work on two of the projects with the third postponed, with agreement, until a new RSE who has been recruited starts later in the year.